Health Equity and Access to Medicines

 Expand/ Collapse

-Our broad portfolio of quality medicines includes innovative products that help address unmet health needs, while our generic and biosimilar medicines offer more affordable options and reach patients across the globe.
+Our innovative medicines help address unmet health needs, and our generic and biosimilar medicines offer more affordable options for patients around the world.

 Expand/ Collapse